nemisj/react-tab-index/article.md

 (picture of a page with lines showing two components)

-I will show view fragments of components using HTML, assuming that it has been already 'geenerated' or compiled into it.
+I will show view fragments of components using HTML, assuming that it has been already 'generated' or compiled into it.

 View of the 'Form' component: